You are here

 College of Education

-A collection of news stories from 2016 highlighting UNLV's impact in Southern Nevada and beyond.
+A collection of recent news stories highlighting the people and programs of UNLV.

 - 1 of 9

 - next ›

 After years of bottom-of-the-barrel education rankings, Nevada lawmakers adopted a number of reforms in 2015, including increased funding for low-income students and English language learners, universal education savings accounts, and the creation of a statewide district to take over failing schools.